 Read More on Having Fun in Benguet

-Read More About Benguet on our Amazon Life Book Store
+Read More About Benguet from our Amazon Travel Book Store

 “The Rough Guide to the Philippines” is the ultimate companion for exploring this stunning Southeast Asian archipelago.
 Discover the Philippines’ highlights in full-colour with information on everything from the sun-kissed islands of the Visayas to the lagoons of Palawan and the tribal villages of the northern Cordilleras.
 This guide includes detailed listings and essential information on where to stay – regardless of budget – where to eat the best Filipino food, where to see the most exuberant festivals and the best places to drink, dance, surf, trek, kayak and sail.
 You’ll find updated in-depth coverage of major destinations and new details on emerging destinations in Mindanao.
 “The Rough Guide to the Philippines” offers an informative background on Filipino history, culture, society, music and politics, and comes with new maps and plans for every area, to make sure you don’t miss the unmissable.
 Make the most of your trip with “The Rough Guide to the Philippines”.